-Just How Many Wheel Spacers Can You Fit On A Nissan 240SX?
+How Many Wheel Spacers Can You Fit On A Nissan 240SX?

 Just for fun, though, the crew over at Life OD – a group of drifters hailing from the Pacific Northwest – decided to see just how many spacers they could fit on an S13 Nissan 240SX hatch (180SX if you're about that JDM life).
 With literal armfuls of flat-rate boxes filled with extra-wide, eBay-sourced spacers, they set to work.

 The Life OD gang has a pretty healthy sense of humor about what they do.
-You'd have to to fit around two feet of wheel spacers to a car for a joke video.
+You'd have to fit around two feet of wheel spacers to a car for a joke video.
 With the right rear wheel all bolted up (along with about a dozen wheel spacers), they gently lowered the car onto the ground.

 Some deflection was immediately apparent, and they were even brave enough to slowly drive a few feet forward just to bask in the ridiculous glory of the worst wheel fitment ever.
 Next, they focused their attention on the front end, mounting the extra-long, super-spacer contraption to the right front.